How to Fish in Istanbul

-As you might not know, we have 3 fishing rods with us, but actually there’s only one that works (the other 2 need some work).
+As you might not know, we have 3 fishing rods with us, but actually there’s only one that works (the other 2 need some… adjustments or encouragement).

-Anyway, when we arrived in Istanbul I saw how many fishermen are fishing 24/7 everywhere in the city, especially on the Galata Bridge.
+When we arrived in Istanbul, I saw how many fishermen fish 24/7, everywhere in the city – especially on the Galata Bridge.
 Where it’s always incredibly difficult to find a free space.
-Here how to do fishing in Istanbul.
+Here’s a short guide on how to fish in Istanbul.

 I’ve tried out my fishing skills several times, and I can tell you I’m really an amateur at it.
 I also happen to have no patience at all.

-I decided to try a different spot in the city where I met some nice colleagues* who taught me (in a sort of English-Turkish dialect- with lot of gestures and HMMM huh?…and YES-!) different types and kinds of fishing.
+I decided to try a different spot in the city where I met some nice colleagues* who taught me (in a sort of Tenglish, the English-Turkish dialect- with lot of gestures, hmms, huhs? and …yes-!) different types and kinds of fishing.